almaan/genetech/README.md

 a copy of the "genetech" project that will be your own.
 If you already have created a copy, you will see a continue button to access your project.

-When you have opened the project, you should see the RStudio IDE.
+When you have opened the project, you should see the RStudio IDE (see image below).

 1. __Text editor__ - This is where you will be able to modify files.
 We will be working with the rmarkdown format where you can combine text and code.